aksommerville/fullmoon4/README.md

 - - [x] Wand: repudiation
 - - [ ] Seed: Sprite on actuation, and summon the bird or create a plant.
 - - [x] Coin: throw
-- - [ ] Pitcher: pickup from environment
+- - [x] Pitcher: pickup from environment
-- - [ ] Pitcher: advance plants when poured.
-And put out fires. and what else?
+- - [ ] Pitcher: advance plants when poured
-- - [ ] Pitcher: visual feedback on pickup
+- - [x] Pitcher: visual feedback on pickup
 - - [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c
 - - [ ] Shovel: Needs a new face tile, show some effort.
 - [ ] Sprites: